 We’re very much looking forward to what we’re sure will be a relaxed but fun wedding with them at the gorgeous Granary Barns, and here’s their shoot in the meantime to enjoy!

-Ahead of Becky and Charlie’s wedding this weekend, we are revisiting their gorgeously autumnal pre-wedding shoot around Wandlebury in Cambridge.
-The colours in this shoot are just glorious, added to by Becy’s excellent choice of scarf, and it was a lovely day for a walk through the fallen leaves.
+Ahead of Becky and Charlie’s wedding this weekend, we are revisiting their gorgeously autumnal Cambridge pre wedding shoot around Wandlebury.
+The colours in this shoot are just glorious, added to by Beccy’s excellent choice of scarf, and it was a lovely day for a walk through the fallen leaves.
 October/November is such a great month for pre wedding shoots, the trees are glorious and life seems a little less hectic for all of us.
-We love the relaxed nature of this shoot, and we look forward to more great big smiles from these two at their Cambridge college wedding.
+We love the relaxed nature of this shoot, and we look forward to more great big smiles from these two during their Cambridge college wedding photography.

 We kicked off Kiff & Stacey’s pre wedding session with a visit to their venue, Lodge Hill Farm in Kings Walden, Hertfordshire.
 This is a beautiful farmhouse and gardens, with rolling countryside all around, and horses roaming around the paddocks.
 Nearby was a gorgeous bright yellow field of oilseed rape, which we particularly love for it’s burst of colour, so we decided to start shooting to make the most of it, before heading off to nearby Hitch Wood.
 The bluebells were on their way out, but a gorgeous low evening sun lit their evening woodland walk.
 Enjoy!